jwasham12/Predicting-Air-Quality/README.md

 ## Conclusion

-Overall, the cross validated random forest model with 5 randomly selected predictors (mtry = 5) had the best accuracy of predicting the PM2.5 level based on the climate data.
+Overall, the cross-validated random forest model with 5 randomly selected predictors (mtry = 5) had the best accuracy of predicting the PM2.5 level based on the climate data.
 We also check variable importance and found that dew point is the most influencing variable in predicting the PM2.5 level.
 In addition, the variable importance shows that the cumulated hours of snow variable is not influencing the prediction.